VadimAnIsaev/FreePascal-MPI/mpich/readme.txt

-Headers for FreePascal on OperMPI.
+Headers for FreePascal on MPICH.